-This hat is named for the beautiful Sabino Canyon sunrises that we have here in Tucson, AZ.
+The Reversible Sabino Sunrise hat is named for the beautiful Sabino Canyon sunrises that we have here in Tucson, AZ.
 Sabino has been one of my favorite places to go since I was little, so it was fitting to make a hat that is inspired by it.
 When I was going to Flagstaff with my son, this hat was born because it was a chilly 7 degrees when we were scheduled to visit.
 Since I don’t really own hats, I decided to design one.
-And, here we have it!
+And, here we have the Reversible Sabino Sunrise hat!

 It’s a very simple hat that works a few increased rounds, 6.75” on the body and then the ribbing.
-However, when I made it, I realized that the wrong side is just as pretty as the right side, so the pom pom is made to be removable so that the hat is reversible.
-This is a great hat for learning how to crochet a hat and is customizable to whatever size you need.
-Simply measure as you go and you’ll have the perfect hat!
+However, when I made it, I realized that the wrong side is just as pretty as the right side.
+So, I secured the pom pom with a button so that it’s removable, making the hat reversible.
+This is great for learning how to crochet a hat and is customizable to whatever size you need.
+Simply measure as you go and then you’ll have the perfect hat!

-Side note: There are affiliate links in this pattern post.
-By purchasing through those links, you allow the companies to pay me a small commission without costing you a penny more.
+Disclosure: This post may contain affiliate links.
+As an affiliate, when you purchase through my links, you allow the company to pay me a small commission without costing you a penny more.
+This allows me to continue making free content.
 Thank you for your support!

-If you prefer an ad free pdf, you can click here to purchase off of Ravelry or to add it to your favorites or que :) Please give the pattern a ❤️ on Ravelry, as that helps me out a lot!
+If you prefer an ad free pdf, you can click here to purchase off of Ravelry or Click here for LoveCrafts

-Measures: Fits 22" head circumference with 2" negative ease / customizable to fit as you need.
+Fits 22″ head circumference with 2″ negative ease / customizable to fit as you need.